Executive Team

 • Manage communication between ACES and U de M.

-• Support the AEC Organizing Committee with translation of materials.
+• Support the AEC Organizing Committee with the translation of materials.

 IT Commissioner